5 Burning Questions From ‘THE AVENGERS’

 What makes this news even better is the fact that the film, itself, was great.
 It wasn’t just a giant, summer blockbuster movie hitting it big at the box office.
 It was a great film, years in the making that culminated in a funny, smart, and action-packed film.
 The writing was great, and each actor brought their A-game to their parts.
 Marvel did it right (you hear that DC and everyone involved with ‘GREEN LANTERN’?!).

-As much as I enjoyed the film, I was left with a few burning questions when I left the theater.
+As much as I enjoyed the film, I was left with five burning questions from “THE AVENGERS” when I left the theater.
 Now granted, I’ve only seen the film once (so far), so maybe upon further viewings some of these questions will be answered or at least mitigated.

 In the post-credits scene of ‘THOR,’ we saw Dr. Erik Selvig meeting Nick Fury under, what we can assume was, the underground facility of S.H.I.E.L.D.
 Fury showed Selvig the Tesseract and told him about its unlimited power.
 In the wall reflection next to Selvig we suddenly saw a brusied and battered Loki step into view.
 We soon learned that Loki was controlling Selvig’s mind, which led me to believe he would use Selvig to gain access to the cube in AVENGERS.
 However, the opening of AVENGERS showed Loki meeting with the other and receiving the spear before returning to Earth.
 My question is, how did he travel across space from Earth without the Tesseract or the Bifrost?
 It seemed a little confusing to me since I assumed he was already on earth to begin with.
 I figured that was the point of showing him in the ‘THOR’ post-credits scene.